Year 7 Induction

 Go to the Finance Office who will ensure arrangements are made for you to purchase food during the day.

 I don't make friends very easily and am a little shy is there anywhere I can go during break and lunch?

-Can I have a Catering Fob to pay for my food in school?
+Can I pay for my food in school with money?

-All students are given a Catering Fob which is given out on the first day of term.
+We do not accept any money at the school.
+All students are given a Cashless Fob which is given out on the first day of term.

 The first one you get is free and then they charge £2.25 for future ones if you break/damage it.

-When you want to top it up, ask your parents / carers to use Parentpay or alternatively you can take a cheque to the Finance Office and ask them to put it on your fob.
+When you want to top it up, ask your parents / carers to use Parentpay.

 What times do I go to lessons?